Funding of LPCs and Community Pharmacy England

 LPC levy is recoverable from pharmacy owners per the statutory procedure authorised by Section 167 of the National Health Service Act 2006, which addresses the establishment and functions of Local Pharmaceutical Committees (LPCs).

-LPCs represent the interests of community pharmacy contractors in discussions with the local NHS, Local Government and other relevant bodies.
+LPCs represent the interests of community pharmacy owners in discussions with the local NHS, Local Government and other relevant bodies.
 They play a crucial role in ensuring that community pharmacies are effectively integrated into the wider healthcare system and work closely with Community Pharmacy England.

 Click on a heading below for more information.